Some here in New Jersey are getting RV buyer’s remorse

-I’m a big fan of RV’s but I like the 45’ diesel pusher that has the big engine and glides down the highway.
-I have slowly but surely grown a disgust for air travel.
-It has become worse than traveling by bus.
-As a result, I enjoy gassing up my SUV or renting an RV and heading to where I want to go, traveling with what I want to eat and drink in my refrigerator and always having a bathroom at my disposal.
+I’m a big fan of RVs but I like the 45’ diesel pusher that has the big engine and glides down the highway.
+I have slowly but surely grown a disgust for air travel, it has become worse than traveling by bus.
+As a result, I enjoy gassing up my SUV or renting an RV and heading to where I want to go, traveling with want I want to eat and drink in my refrigerator, and always having a bathroom at my disposal.

-Many are trading in their previously owned RV’s and getting top dollar and turning around with an RV upgrade.
-Used inventory is at a premium and many new orders for RV’s have delays in getting them filled.
+Many are trading in their previously owned RVs and getting top dollar and turning around with an RV upgrade.
+Used inventory is at a premium and many new orders for RVs have delays in getting them filled.